Erdington: Other features in Erdington

 To the north of Erdington, within the area of Pype Hayes on the border with Walmley, is Pype Hayes Park and Pype Hayes Hall, the former home of the Bagot family.
 A smaller park in the area is Sorrel Park.

 The Old Green Man on Bromford Lane (now known as the Lad in the Lane) is one of the oldest public houses in Birmingham.
-Another, is the 'Charlie Hall (actor)', in Ward End.
+Another, is the 'Charlie Hall', in Ward End.
 It's named after the Birmingham character actor who starred in many Laurel and Hardy films.

 In 2017, a brand new sports facility opened to the public.
 It cost £7.5 million and provided the people of Erdington with a 25-metre swimming pool, a teaching pool, a 70-station gym and a community room/studio space.
 Fitness classes, children holiday activity area and birthday parties are also hosted there.

 Hospitals

 Erdington is served by the Good Hope Hospital in neighbouring Sutton Coldfield.
 Erdington is also served by the Birmingham Hospice and by Northcroft Hospital built on the edge of the site of the former Highcroft Hospital.